 I was through this area all the way to I-57 blazing last week.
 Water was only flowing a trickle.

 Not that it needed it.

-The creek crossings and trail intersections are marked better now (I placed 140 blazes this trip) but there are places you need to be looking.
 This is East bound at the first curve past the next crossing.
 The River to River cuts left at the curve where the more traveled road turns right.

 Just a little further past the intersection with the bigger forest road is another wet crossing.